arayq2/xml-dev/XpMatch/README.txt

 or as the contents of a file, one name per line, with the -l option; or be passed in through STDIN, one name per line.
 To save typing, the -d option can specify a directory relative to which the file names will be interpreted as file paths.
+A single source xml file can also be read in through STDIN with the -r option.

 The Xpath expressions handled are not fully general.
 In particular, disjunctions of the form this-element-text-or-that-attribute-value